Interested-Deving-1896/kde-eco-website/content/blog/2024-05-29_introducing-ns4nh.md

 {{< /container >}}

+In fact, the [Blue Angel criteria for desktop software](https://www.blauer-engel.de/en/productworld/resources-and-energy-efficient-software-products) are at the forefront in recognizing the critical role of transparency and user autonomy in sustainable software design.
+From 2021-2023, the KDE Eco project "Blauer Engel Für FOSS" (BE4FOSS) had the goal of collecting and spreading information about the Blue Angel ecolabel among developer communities.
+In 2022, KDE’s popular PDF and universal document reader [Okular](https://okular.kde.org/eco) became the [first ever Blue Angel eco-certified software](https://eco.kde.org/blog/2022-03-16-press-release-okular-blue-angel/)!
+The BE4FOSS project culminated with the KDE Eco handbook "Applying The Blue Angel Criteria To Free Software", which you can read [here](https://eco.kde.org/handbook/).
+KDE's [Sustainable Software](https://community.kde.org/Goals/Sustainable_Software) goal has continued this work by developing [emulation tools](https://eco.kde.org/categories/kdeecotest/) like [KdeEcoTest](https://eco.kde.org/blog/2024-02-20-windows-kdeecotest-support/) and [Selenium AT-SPI](https://eco.kde.org/categories/selenium/) to measure software's energy consumption in KDE's [KEcoLab](https://eco.kde.org/categories/kecolab/).

 Now we want to take what we have achieved and bring it directly to eco-consumers.

 Through educational campaigns and workshops, the "Opt Green" project aims to combat e-waste by keeping hardware in use with Free Software.
-Although the problem of e-waste is relevant for an increasing number of software-driven products, the focus will be on desktop PCs, laptops, and, when possible, smartphones and tablets.
-We are planning to set up info-stands at fair-trade, organic, and artisinal markets, as well as sustainability festivals such as the [Umweltfestival](https://www.umweltfestival.de/) in Berlin.
-We will distribute [leaflets](https://eco.kde.org/blog/images/environmentally-friendly-software-flyer.pdf) to consumers, and demo otherwise-unsupported devices which are not only usable, but also a joy to use thanks to the tireless work of inspiring Free Software communities.
+Although the problem of software-driven e-waste is relevant for an increasing number of digital devices, the focus will be on desktop PCs, laptops, and, when possible, smartphones and tablets.
+We are planning to set up info-stands at fair-trade, organic, and artisanal markets as well as sustainability festivals such as the [Umweltfestival](https://www.umweltfestival.de/) in Berlin.
+We will distribute [leaflets](https://eco.kde.org/blog/images/environmentally-friendly-software-flyer.pdf) to consumers, and demo vendor-abandoned devices which are not only usable, but also a joy to use thanks to the tireless work of inspiring Free Software communities.
 Installation workshops will give users the know-how to keep their devices in use for as long as they want.

-Consumers don’t need a new computer to get secure, up-to-date software; they just need the right software.
-Free Software gives consumers what they want today, and we are working to make sure they know that.
+Consumers don’t need a new computer to get secure, cutting-edge software; they just need the right software.
+Free Software already gives consumers what they want today, and we will be working hard to make sure they know that.

-## Join Us
+## Ready To Join Us?

-We believe sustainable Free Software will be attractive to eco-consumers and drive a movement for long-term hardware use.
+Consumers want sustainable and repairable digital devices.
+We believe that providing users the software to keep devices in use and out of the landfill will drive demand for Free Software products and enable long-term hardware use.

-Want to join us?
-See our [contact info](https://eco.kde.org/get-involved/) to get involved.
+**Do you want to join us in this movement to combat e-waste with Free Software?
+See our [contact info](https://eco.kde.org/get-involved/) to get involved.**

-We need volunteers like you to bring the "Opt Green" campaign and installation workshops to towns and cities around the world.
-We need volunteers like you to design engaging user guides and beautiful materials for global distribution.
+We need volunteers like you to bring the "Opt Green" campaign to towns and cities around the world.
+We need volunteers like you to design engaging guides and beautiful materials for global distribution.
+We need volunteers like you to report on the project in magazines and newspapers.
 Let's work together to bring sustainable software to your community!

-Maybe you are interested in contributing to the development of measurement tools like KdeEcoTest or KEcoLab?
-Or using such tools to measure software's energy consumption?
-Let's collaborate to make energy transparency a part of software use today!
+Maybe you are interested in contributing to the development of [measurement tools](https://invent.kde.org/teams/eco/) like KdeEcoTest and Selenium AT-SPI or improving KEcoLab automation?
+Or using such tools to measure your software application's energy consumption?
+Let's collaborate to make energy transparency a part of Free Software development today!

-Or perhaps you actively contribute to a Free Software project that will keep hardware in use for longer.
+Or maybe you actively contribute to a Free Software project that will keep hardware in use for longer.
 Please be in touch!
 We want to promote the amazing work you do directly with consumers.

 Additional ideas are more than welcome.
-Part of the project will be figuring out what works.

-People like you will make this project a success.
+Part of the project will be figuring out what works and engagement by people like you will make this project a success.
 We would love to have you join us.
 Learn more: https://eco.kde.org/get-involved/

 #### Funding Notice